Vyral/base-template/_posts/2019-11-11-register-today-to-get-your-free-pumpkin-pie.md

 Thanksgiving is almost here, and we’re saying thanks this year with 500 pumpkin pies. **If you’re a past client, current client, or someone who just needs some more deliciousness in their lives, visit** [**this link**](http://www.soldincentraliowa.com/pumpkinpie) **to reserve your pie today.&nbsp;**

-**You can pick up your pie on Monday, November 25 at our West Des Moines location or on Tuesday, November 26 at our Indianola location.** While you’re picking up your pie at our Indianola location, there will also be a holiday shop there, we’ll have all sorts of giveaways and prizes for you as well.
+**You can pick up your pie on Monday, November 25 at our West Des Moines location or on Tuesday, November 26 at our Indianola location.** While you’re picking up your pie at our Indianola location, there will also be a holiday shop there, and we’ll have all sorts of giveaways and prizes for you as well.

 {% include pullquote.html %}